elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 - **Coverage Overview** - `/rules_coverage_overview` (Internal): This endpoint is called to retrieve the data that populates the MITRE Coverage Overview table, and currently depends on the `immutable` field to fetch the user's installed rules.

-Similarly to what was described in the previous endpoint, we should update the logic so that we rely on the `external_source` param, but fallback to `immutable` if that parameter doesn't exist - i.e., in the case of non-migrated-on-write rules.
+Similarly to what was described in the previous endpoint, we should update the logic so that we rely on the `rule_source.type` field, but fallback to `immutable` if that parameter doesn't exist - i.e., in the case of non-migrated-on-write rules.

 This endpoint handler also uses the [`findRules` utility](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/server/lib/detection_engine/rule_management/logic/search/find_rules.ts) to fetch rules, but the KQL filter that is passed to that utility is created by the reusable [`convertRulesFilterToKQL` utility function](https://github.com/elastic/kibana/blob/main/x-pack/plugins/security_solution/common/detection_engine/rule_management/rule_filtering.ts):